 Texas law conforms to federal law regarding the use of certain designated private delivery services to meet the "timely mailing as timely filing/paying" rule for tax reports and payments.
 If a private delivery service is used, address the return to:

-COMPTROLLER OF PUBLIC ACCOUNTS Franchise Tax Processing 111 E. 17th St. Austin, TX 78711
+Texas Comptroller of Public Accounts Franchise Tax Processing 111 E. 17th St. Austin, TX 78711